Skip to main content

 Arrivals in Djeddah at King Abdulaziz International Airport.

-The airport implementing biometric borders is known for its Hajj terminal, built for Islamic pilgrims going to Mecca.
-It can handle 80,000 passengers simultaneously and accommodate more aircraft than any other airport in the world.
+The airport implementing biometric borders is known for its Hajj terminal, built for Muslim pilgrims visiting Mecca.
+It can handle 80,000 passengers simultaneously and accommodate more aircraft than any other airport.

 What's more, as far as homeland security is concerned, it's far from the whole story.

-As well as handling huge influxes of visitors from across the world, the Kingdom is home to a remarkably diverse resident population.
+As well as handling huge influxes of visitors worldwide, the Kingdom is home to a remarkably diverse resident population.

 Moreover, it finds itself at the heart of a troubled region in uncertain times.
 Saudi Arabia is bordered by Bahrain, Iraq, Jordan, Kuwait, Oman, Qatar, the UAE, and Yemen.